Sheshank1314/HackerRank-Python-Basic-Skill-Test/README.md

 **HackerRank Python Basic Skill Test**

-HackerRank's Python Basic Skill Test included questions about Vending Machine and Shopping Cart.
-I have uploaded both the questions and the code as separate files.
+Questions and solutions for HackerRank's Python Basic Skill Test, including Vending Machine and Shopping Cart questions, have been uploaded as separate files.
+Please note that the expected input file is a .txt file.
+You can also download the file and run it in your browser to test it.